This post may contain affiliate links, please see the privacy policy for details.

 Ingredients

-- ½ Cup salted butter softened
+- ½ Cup salted butter, softened

 - 1 Tablespoon white vinegar

-- 2 Tablespoon orange juice fresh squeezed
+- 2 Tablespoons orange juice, freshly squeezed

 - 1 Tablespoon orange zest

-- ½ Teaspoon rosemary dried
+- ½ Teaspoon rosemary, dried

-- ½ Teaspoon sage dried
+- ½ Teaspoon sage, dried

-- ½ Teaspoon thyme
+- ½ Teaspoon thyme, dried

 - 1 Teaspoon celery salt